AlexandraSchuch/AlexandraSchuch.github.io/index.md

 # About Me

-> I am a recent BAS Cybersecurity Graduate.
+> I am a passionate, driven, and detail-oriented cybersecurity graduate with a curious mindset that is continuously expanding my knowledge and skills through various projects/labs and certifications.
 >
 >